 This visual was created for my grade 6 fitness unit in which students explored concepts related to heart rate and its relationship to aerobic fitness.
-Using the chart, students would create activity plans to improve their cardiorespiratory endurance.
+Using the modified chart (the Borg RPE Scale actually goes from levels 6-20), students would create activity plans to improve their cardiorespiratory endurance.
 I would also have the students check their heart rate throughout our fitness actvities and refer to the chart to make sure they were working within the proper heart rate zone.

 This poster was also created for my grade 6 fitness unit to help students create activity plans that targeted specific fitness components.
 We would start the unit off by having students perform fitness tests for each of the components.
 Students would then analyze their results, determine areas needing improvement and create action plans to improve in those selected areas.
 Introducing the F.I.T.T. principle at this stage really helped students design effective fitness action plans!